-As the weeks’ pass, your baby has so much to share through all the smiles and babbles.
+As the weeks pass, your baby has much to share through all the smiles and babbles.
 Before you know it, the toothless grins will sport tiny teeth that will surely make your heart skip a beat!
 This milestone has many new parents searching for tips for helping a teething baby.
 This teething process is an important milestone in the growth and development of infants.

 When does teething begin?

 Believe it or not, babies have all 20 primary teeth below their gum line.
-In most babies, these teeth begin to erupt and cut through the gums at around 4-8 months.
+In most babies, these teeth erupt and cut through the gums at around 4-8 months.
 The first to emerge is the thin, sharp lower central incisors, followed by the upper ones.
 Teeth then erupt from front to back, and most children have their complete set of teeth by about two and a half years of age.

 Signs that your baby is teething